BlockHavenTech/blockhaven-rpc-node/README.md

 We’re building fast, scalable, and token-gated infrastructure for the next wave of Web3 builders.

-💜 Powered by $BLOCK — the key to premium access.
+💜 Powered by $BLOCK, the key to premium access.

 ---